-Within the budget adopted by the church, and in consultation with the Church Council, Deacon Body and the appropriate committees, the pastor shall select and, as approved by the church, employ staff to carry out the ministries of the church.
-All church staff members shall serve under the direction of the pastor, including both their duties and their tenure.
+Within the budget adopted by the Church, and in consultation with the Deacon Body, the pastor shall select staff to carry out the ministries of the Church.
+All Church staff members shall serve under the direction of the pastor.
+The termination of employment of any Church staff member will require the approval of the pastor and the Deacon Body as expressed by a majority vote in a properly called or regularly scheduled deacon meeting.